Dr John Player, Principal Engineer

 MEngSc (Mining Geomechanics)

-Peter is a Geotechnical Engineer with more than 15 years of experience in the mining industry.
-Peter’s experience has covered many years as a site-based geotechnical engineer and he has been consulting with MineGeoTech since 2014.
-He has a broad range of experience covering the design, implementation and verification of geotechnical engineering.
+Peter is a Geotechnical Engineer with more than 16 years of experience in the mining industry.
+Peter’s experience has covered many years as a site-based and consulting geotechnical engineer.
+He has a broad range of experience covering the design, implementation and verification of geotechnical engineering with a particular interest in raise bores, shafts and other vertical excavations.

 - Underground ground support design and implementation